powsybl/powsybl-open-loadflow/docs/security/parameters.md

 ## Contingency Parameters

 Some load flow related parameters can be configured per contingency.
-This can be done by adding to the `Contingency` object an extension of the `ContingencyParameters` class.
+This can be done by adding to the `Contingency` object an extension of the `ContingencyLoadFlowParameters` class.
 Those parameters correspond to parameters present in [`LoadFlowParameters`](inv:powsyblcore:*:*#simulation/loadflow/configuration) and [`OpenLoadFlowParameters`](../loadflow/parameters.md#specific-parameters) :

 - `distributedSlack` (see [distributedSlack](inv:powsyblcore:*:*#simulation/loadflow/configuration))